afistoli/46120-PiWE/week03_turbie/README.md

 # SPP Week 3: CodeCamp and Turbie

-TA office hours: Mondays and Wednesdays from 13:00 to 14:30.
+TA office hours: Wednesday from 13:00 to 15:00.

 Slides from lecture:
  * In this subfolder.